2022

 • To advance youth driven approaches to environmental challenges.

+Within this context, in the first year of granting under Caring for the Environment, VFFF emphasised building the capability of young Australians to engage in and drive change, particularly in rural and regional communities where the impact of environmental changes can be more visible.
 From inspiring action through the programs of Cool Australia and Take 3 for the Sea, to deepening the knowledge and networks of future environmental leaders through the work of OzGreen, Young Farmers Connect, Action for Agriculture and Bush Heritage’s Seeding the Future program, all VFFF’s grants recognised that when given the tools, resources and encouragement, young people are eager to take action to care for Australia’s unique environment.

 Grants Snapshot